robertbraeutigam/scan/README.md

 ## Network Layer

-The network protocol is designed to be a "layer" on top of the IP.
+The network protocol is designed to be a "layer" on top of the Physical one.
 It is independent and ignorant of the "application layer" protocol defined in the next chapters.

 The main purpose and design goals of this layer are the following:
 * Provide **security** features, such as authentication, authorization and anti-tempering features.
 * Logical **routing** capabilities, provide a virtual flat topology.
-* Enable **multiplexing**, so that multiple logical connections can be established through one TCP connection.
+* Enable **multiplexing**, so that multiple logical connections can be established through one physical connection (if exists).
 * Enable **message mixing**.
 Enable a device to interject messages even if another message is currently being sent or even streamed indefinitely.
 * Enable **message fragmenting** so each fragment can be validated on its own and